Business Intelligence

 The Initial Discovery

 A restoration company was struggling with daily operational clarity due to disjointed, duplicated dashboards and unclear data sources.
 Reports were generated ad hoc, and employees had to sift through multiple data pipelines to determine what needed attention each day.
-On top of this, the company was in the midst of a data platform migration and needed a more effective way to organize and understand its data.

 We defined the problem space by exploring four key areas, each focused on a different research stream.